komuw/sewer/README.md

   --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The log level to output log messages at. eg:
                         --loglevel DEBUG
+  --acme_timeout SECONDS
+                        The maximum time the client will wait for a network call (HTTPS request to ACME server) to complete.
+Default is 7
 ```

 The certificate, certificate key and account key will be saved in the directory